-Clusters are a core component of the Databricks unified analytics platform, providing the computation resources and configurations that run your notebooks and jobs.
-Databricks clusters run on instances provisioned by your cloud provider, allowing you to spin clusters up and bring them down based on demand.
-The Databricks platform provides an efficient and cost-effective way to manage your analytics infrastructure but can present challenges when creating new clusters or scaling up existing clusters:
+Clusters provide the computation resources and configurations that run your notebooks and jobs.
+Clusters run on instances provisioned by your cloud provider on demand.
+The Databricks platform provides an efficient and cost-effective way to manage your analytics infrastructure.
+This article shows how to address the following challenges when creating new clusters or scaling up existing clusters:

 - The execution time of your Databricks job might be shorter than the time to provision instances and start a new cluster.

-The additional time to create or scale clusters can impact jobs with strict performance requirements or deal with varying workloads.
-Fortunately, you can use Databricks pools to address these challenges.
-Pools reduce cluster start and scale-up times by maintaining a set of available, ready-to-use instances.
+Databricks pools reduce cluster start and scale-up times by maintaining a set of available, ready-to-use instances.

-For an introduction to pools and configuration recommendations, view the Databricks pools video:
+For an introduction to pools and configuration recommendations, view the following video:

 As shown in the following diagram, when a cluster attached to a pool needs an instance, it first attempts to allocate one of the pool’s available instances.
 If the pool has no available instances, it expands by allocating a new instance from the cloud provider to accommodate the cluster’s request.
 When a cluster releases an instance, the instance returns to the pool and is free for use by another cluster.
 Only clusters attached to a pool can use that pool’s available instances.